Shop

 As Cristina Salvadori – expert entomologist at the Plant Protection Service of the Autonomous Province of Trento – reminds us, ‘against the bark beetle there is no single effective cure for ever, because the phenomenon is constantly changing.
 Research, in this sense, is essential to study its evolution and methods to combat it.
 The bark beetle has indelibly damaged our forests, which will not be the same as before in the next 50-100 years.
 At the same time, it has provided us with valuable information that will help us take the right measures for the future, the future of the forest to come’.

-When we see large red patches on mountain slopes and damaged forests everywhere, it is natural to ask: “Why not cut down the affected trees immediately to stop the bark beetle and protect the healthy ones?”
+When we see large red patches on mountain slopes and damaged forests everywhere, it is natural to ask: “Why not cut down the affected trees immediately to stop the bark beetle spread in the forests and protect the healthy trees?”
 The answer, however, is not so simple.
 Diseased trees cannot always be removed immediately.
 Stumps must remain to stabilize slopes, even the roots of a dead tree can hold the soil for years.
 Every intervention must be done carefully, to maintain the balance of the mountain and protect it in the long term.

 The forests of the Dolomites are often dominated by the presence of spruce, a species with shallow roots that is fragile in the face of extreme weather events.
 In the past, storms such as Vaia were rare, which is why the spread of spruce, prized for its valuable wood, was favoured.
 Today, however, a new approach is needed.
 Promoting biodiversity-oriented reforestation, with more resistant species such as larch or beech, can strengthen forests, protect the soil and reduce hydrogeological risks, while ensuring the safety of local communities.